ShaynnaRmd/SocialNetwork-Fullstack-Project/README.md

 # SocialNetwork-Fullstack-Project

 # About
-A school fullstack project that have the purpose to create a social network for students run by us, the developpers, and inspired by Facebook.
+A school fullstack project that have the purpose to create a social network for students run by us: the developpers;
+and inspired by Facebook.

 # Credits
     Shaynna Raymond